* Russia says it had ended military drills near Ukraine

 "But overall there's still a huge amount of uncertainty on both fronts.
 No one seems to know how these will play out and you can get big swings on very little information."

 Late on Friday, Moscow's Defence Ministry said it stopped drills in southern Russia, easing fears that it could invade eastern Ukraine.

 But talk of a ceasefire in Ukraine, a possibility raised by a pro-Russian separatist leader on Saturday, evaporated as government forces pushed to recapture Donetsk.

 In the Middle East, Israel and the Palestinians agreed on Sunday to a new 72-hour truce in Gaza.

-In Iraq, U.S. air strikes against Islamic State militants were seen by some analysts as aiding stability, curbing risks of oil supply disruptions from OPEC's second-largest producer.
+In Iraq, U.S. air strikes against Islamic state targets were seen by some analysts as aiding stability, curbing risks of oil supply disruptions from OPEC's second-largest producer.

-The conflicts in the Middle East and Ukraine have kept traders edgy at the start of a month known for very low activity due to the summer holidays in the northern hemisphere.
+The conflicts in the Middle East and Ukraine have kept traders on their toes at the start of a month known for very low activity due to the summer holidays in the northern hemisphere.

 Italy's Senate passed on Friday a first reading of a hotly contested constitutional reform bill backed by Prime Minister Matteo Renzi.

 The bill, aimed at making the upper house an unelected body and drastically reducing its powers, requires many more months and perhaps a popular referendum in order to become law.
 But eventually, Renzi hopes it will end the kind of parliamentary stalemate left after a deadlocked election last year.